Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Introduction

-To validate the efficacy of the proposed privacy-enhanced OTA-FL framework, we conduct experiments comparing baseline methodologies with our proposed approaches: \texttt{CDPB} with \texttt{noisy} unreliable clients (\texttt{CDPB-n}) and \texttt{CDPB} with \texttt{idle} unreliable clients (\texttt{CDPB-i}).
+To validate the efficacy of the proposed privacy-enhanced OTA-FL framework, we conduct experiments comparing baseline methodologies with our proposed approaches: \texttt{CDPB} with \texttt{noisy} CwP (\texttt{CDPB-n}) and \texttt{CDPB} with \texttt{idle} CwP (\texttt{CDPB-i}).
 The empirical results demonstrate that our methods outperform existing strategies in terms of model accuracy, RDP guarantees, and power efficiency.
 Additionally, as a secondary objective, we explore the optimal strategy for clients with poor channel conditions, evaluating whether \texttt{CDPB-n} or \texttt{CDPB-i} offers greater advantages.
 Finally, we introduce and discuss a mixed strategy, \texttt{CDPB-mixed}, which combines both \texttt{CDPB-n} and \texttt{CDPB-i}.
-By adjusting the proportion of unreliable client strategies, we show that \texttt{CDPB-mixed} has the potential to enhance the robustness and effectiveness of the OTA-FL system.
+By adjusting the proportion of CwP strategies, we show that \texttt{CDPB-mixed} has the potential to enhance the robustness and effectiveness of the OTA-FL system.

 \textbf{Contributions.} \quad The key contributions of this article are summarized as follows: \begin{itemize} \item We introduce the \texttt{CDPB} strategy for privacy-enhanced OTA-FL.
 This method enables clients to independently adjust power between gradient signals and artificial noise based on parameters offered from the server, calculated at the server using channel distribution information.
 This strategy optimally balances power and minimizes the necessary OTA-FL iterations for convergence.